microsoft/CameraTraps/data_management/megadb/README.md

 The resulting database allows for queries such as:
 - get all the publicly released images with the class label "bear" in sequences of length greater than 2
 - get all images in the dataset "caltech" with one or more bounding boxes
-- get the newest 1000 images included in the database
+- get the newest 1000 images ingested into the database
 - get a list of all species in the database

-All images are stored in blob storage, so we can download all the images identified by a query.
+All images are stored (unzipped) in blob storage, so we can download individual images identified by a query to form a training set.

 ## Format

-The following illustrates what an item in the `sequences` and `datasets` tables looks like.
-For the `sequences` table, the formal schema, required fields, and constraints on allowed values are specified in `sequences_schema.json`.
+The following illustrates what items in the `sequences` and `datasets` tables look like.
+The formal schema, required fields, and constraints on allowed values are specified in `schema/sequences_schema.json` and `schema/datasets_schema.json` and the associated `schema_check.py` scripts.

 `sequences` table